 - Students must be at least 18 years of age by the time of clinicals.

-The Nursing Assistant Certificate is in the Health & Human Services Division.
+The Nurse Aide Certificate is in the Health & Human Services Division.
 For information, please visit the website at Nurse Aide.

 Visit Career Coach for career information.

 |NAS 101||Nurse Aide I||6.0|

 |NAS 102||Nurse Aide II||6.0|

 NAS 101.
 Nurse Aide I. 6.0 Credits.
 Class-3.0.
 Clinical-3.0.
 Lab-4.0.
 Work-0.0

 This course includes basic nursing skills required to provide safe, competent personal care for individuals.
 Emphasis is placed on person-centered care, the aging process, communication, safety/emergencies, infection prevention, legal and ethical issues, vital signs, height and weight measurements, elimination, nutrition, basic restorative care/rehabilitation, dementia, mental health and end-of-life care.
 Upon completion, students should be able to demonstrate knowledge and skills and be eligible to test for listing on the North Carolina Nurse Aide I Registry.